Routes » Colorado Trail

 Overview

-The Colorado Trail is the most complete of any long distance singletrack trail that is open to cyclists.
+The Colorado Trail is one of the classic singletrack bikepacking routes in the western US.
 Starting on the outskirts of metro Denver, the trail quickly climbs into the Rockies and stays high – at an average elevation above 9000 feet.

 Route Details